PRSSA Champions/Teahan National Chapter Awards Competition

 A group of distinguished PRSA members and Champions For PRSSA will serve as judges for each category.
 If no entry is judged outstanding in any category, an award will not be given.
 The decisions of the judges will be final.
 Each entry is regarded as a formal presentation; the importance of writing, correct spelling, grammar and the overall appearance of the entry is therefore stressed.

-Entries must be submitted to the PRSA Foundation portal by May 31, 2019.
+Entries must be submitted to the PRSSA portal by April 30, 2024.

-Winners will be announced and awards will be presented at the PRSSA PRSSA 2019 International Conference in San Diego, California.
+Winners will be announced and awards will be presented at the PRSSA 2024 International Conference in Anaheim, California.
 The awards will be payable to the recipients’ university for the recipients use, and can only be used to fund educational pursuits.

 1. Only PRSSA Chapters in good standing are eligible to enter the competition.